Architecture

 Architectural Marvels: The Great Wall of China

 Standing tall, mighty, and unmoved over millennia, the 4,000 miles (6,500 km) long Great Wall of China is an architectural wonder of epic significance.
-The Great Wall is the largest ever built structure in terms of mass and surface area.
+Snaking along through hills, plains, deserts, and swamps, with an average height of 25 feet and housing 25,000 watch towers (beacons) along the course.

 The New Face of Outsourcing: Knowledge Process Outsourcing